How To Clean White Soles Without Damaging Them!

 • Don’t scrub the midsole too hard to avoid scratches and damage.

-IV.
+VI.
 Caring for your White Soles Post-Cleaning

 There are several important things to do in order to make sure your white soles stay clean after cleaning.